Hull–Wolcott House

-The Hull–Wolcott House is an historic building in Maumee, Ohio.
+The Hull–Wolcott House is a historic building in Maumee, Ohio.

 Named for James Wolcott, a businessman in the late 1820s to the mid-1840s, only the Wolcott House is original to the site.
 Built by James Wolcott and his wife, Mary Wells, the Wolcott House began as a log house and evolved into a 14-room Federal-style mansion between 1827 and 1836.
 The house is a blend of federal and classic architecture.